apaspartu/web-solar-system/README.md

-This is a first web laboratory work fo a first module.
+This is a first web laboratory work for a first module.